MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection-configure.md

    > [!NOTE]
    > The preceding screen capture shows your configuration options after you’ve configured a connection between Intune and Microsoft Defender for Endpoint.
 When connected, the details for the onbording and offboarding blobs are automatically generated and transferred to Intune.
    >
-   > If you haven’t configured this connection successfully, the UI displays options for manually configuring a *Microsoft Defender for Endpoint client configuration package type*, including options to specify onboarding and offboarding blobs.
+   > If you haven’t configured this connection successfully, the setting *Microsoft Defender for Endpoint client configuration package type* displays with options to specify onboarding and offboarding blobs.
+The display of these optoion is a UI bug which will be resoled in a future update.

 7. Select **Next** to open the **Scope tags** page.
 Scope tags are optional.
 Select **Next** to continue.